denten-books/plain-text/30-format.md

 properties of the work: one sentence is long, for example, another short.
 A critic could "make something out of" the variation, but Sontag wanted to stop us short of meaning making.
-A discipline of careful perception---of paying attention to---could sharpen readers' sensibilities, allowing them to interpret independently.
+A discipline of careful perception---of paying attention to---could sharpen reader sensibilities, allowing them to interpret independently.
 There is no need to explain under this model, only describe.
 The history of interpretation Sontag objected to was one that privileged content over form.
-The words "explication" and "exegesis" imply the movement from the inside to the outside.
-For a psychoanalytical critic interpretation in that sense may mean revealing the hidden psychological drives behind expression.
-A Marxist critic may instead look for the concealed operation of ideology.
-Fredrick Jameson, a prominent Marxist critic, wrote
-that:

-> the process of criticism is not so much the interpretation of content as it is a revealing of it, a laying bare, a restoration of the original message, the original experience, beneath the distortions of the various kinds of censorship that have been at work upon it; and this revelation takes the form of an explanation of why the content was so distorted and is thus inseparable from a description of the mechanisms of this censorship itself [@jameson_marxism_1972, 404].

 Form in the sense of "outward shape" suggests an emphasis on what Susan Sontag deemed the "sensory experience" or the "erotics" of art.
 In "Against